How criminal cases begin: Pleading guilty/not guilty, bail, and name suppression

 Often cases are seen in a ‘first come first serve’ manner.
 After you have talked with the duty lawyer or your assigned lawyer, they will let the registrar know you are ready.
 You have to wait until you hear your name called out.

-Often people waiting in the foyer are called first, those in custody appearing by audio-visual link (AVL) are called around11:45am and people who have been recently arrested or are in custody but appearing in person are called later in the session.
+Note: Often people waiting in the foyer are called first, those in custody appearing by audio-visual link (AVL) are called around11:45am and people who have been recently arrested or are in custody but appearing in person are called later in the day.